ercang/blog/README.md

-# Blog
+# Hello

-Repository for my personal blog.
+This repository contains the source for my personal blog.
+Nothing exciting here :)